timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 modified.
 Additionally, it does not need to re-calculate all of the data on every refresh.
 Only new and/or invalidated data will be calculated.
 Since this re-aggregation is automatic, it doesn’t add any maintenance burden to your database.

 Another approach would be to use triggers to update a materialized view immediately upon writing to the database; however, this approach causes significant write amplification, which slows inserts.
 We have designed continuous aggregations to run in the background and have a minimal impact on insertion rate by avoiding write amplification.

-**How it Works**
+**How it Works:**
 In general, a continuous aggregate *materialization job* takes raw data from the original hypertable, aggregates it, and stores intermediate state in a *materialization hypertable*.
 When you query the *continuous aggregate view*,